 When you purchase your fan tokens from the Socios platform, a percentage of the money goes straight to your club – hence, you are indirectly investing in your beloved team.

 In return, you have two options.
-The first, as mentioned, is to trade your tokens by selling them as chiliZ on an exchange, locking in a profit if the price you sell for is higher than that at which you buy.
+The first, as mentioned, is to trade your tokens by selling them as chiliZ on an exchange, locking in a net win if the price you sell for is higher than that at which you buy.

 Alternatively, your tokens have a range of other uses.
 They will entitle you to vote in a myriad of polls, from what music the players should walk on and what the captain’s armband message should say right through to a vote on the design of the team bus.

-These membership rights also gain exclusive access to club content, unique games, prize draws, VIP rewards and that sort of thing.
+These membership rights also gain exclusive access to club content, unique games, prize draws, loyalty rewards and that sort of thing.

 Given that there’s money to be made from the issue of fan tokens, you won’t be surprised to learn that more and more clubs are getting involved.
 Socios have claimed that they have generated more than £200 million for their partner clubs already.